2022 United States House of Representatives elections in New York: District 10

-The 10th district is based in Lower Manhattan and Brownstone Brooklyn, including the neighborhoods of Park Slope, Windsor Terrace, Gowanus, Brooklyn Heights, Cobble Hill, Red Hook, Sunset Park, the Lower East Side, Greenwich Village, and the Financial District.
-The district was significantly altered due to redistricting, resembling the previous 10th so little as to be a new seat.
-It has a PVI of D+36 and voted for Joe Biden by 71 points in 2020.
-There is no incumbent.
-Rep. Mondaire Jones, the incumbent from the Rockland and Westchester-based 17th district, lost to lawyer Dan Goldman in the Democratic primary.
+The newly-drawn 10th district was based in Lower Manhattan and Brownstone Brooklyn, including the neighborhoods of Park Slope, Windsor Terrace, Gowanus, Brooklyn Heights, Cobble Hill, Red Hook, Sunset Park, the Lower East Side, Greenwich Village, and the Financial District.
+The district was significantly altered due to redistricting, resembling the previous 10th very little.
+It had a PVI of D+36 and voted for Joe Biden by 71 points in 2020.
+Rep. Mondaire Jones, the incumbent from the Rockland and Westchester-based 17th district, was defeated by attorney Dan Goldman in the Democratic primary.
+Goldman went on to win the general election by a wide margin.

 Democratic primary

-A last-minute, court-ordered redistricting on the district turning what was a nominal race between safe incumbent Jerry Nadler and two non-notable challengers, into a free for all of 13 candidates, several of whom were notable.
+A last-minute, court-ordered redistricting turned what was a nominal race between safe incumbent Jerry Nadler and two non-notable challengers into a free-for-all of 13 candidates, several of whom were notable.